Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 --

 Art
-The generative AI art in *Sophie and Ice* is not without flaws.
+The generative AI art in *Sophie and Wind* is not without flaws.
 If you'd like to illuminate your own version, please visit [wind.kids](https://wind.kids).

 Acknowledgments
 Special thanks to the many magnificent ones—large and small—who have opened access to their models, technologies, and the modern digital art workshop: a true bicycle-for-the-mind.
-Without these tools, Sophie and Ice would never have fit within the constraints of everyday life, and simply wouldn’t have been possible.
+Without these tools, Sophie and Wind would never have fit within the constraints of everyday life, and simply wouldn’t have been possible.

 What began as a bike is now almost a fusion-powered flying dragon for the mind.